 There are also a number of companies offering shared office space.
 Seats2Meet offers a free workspace and lunch to individuals wanting to connect in a co-operative environment.
 They also have paid meeting rooms.
-They are present in many Dutch cities - including at De Ruyterkade 107 (Penthouse), Keizersgracht 264 (ShareNL) and Oudebrugsteeg 9 (Meet Berlage Center) in Amsterdam.
+They are present in many Dutch cities - including Oudebrugsteeg 9 (Meet Berlage Center) close to Dam Square in Amsterdam.

 You could consider applying to join Impact Hub which offers a creative environment / work / meeting space for entrepreneurs and freelancers.
-They have international presence and in Amsterdam are located at Haarlemmerweg 10c.
+They have international presence and in Amsterdam are located at Linnaeusstraat 2C.

-Another shared office space for creative workers is the House of Fashion at Singel 146) and WeWork (at Weteringschaans 165C).
+Other shared office spaces for creative workers are House of Fashion (at Singel 146) and WeWork (at Weteringschaans 165C).

 International office service group Regus has a number of locations in and around Amsterdam which could be useful as a virtual office or if you need a meeting rooms.